infinity-a11y/PhyloTrace/README.md

 cd path/to/directory
 bash install_desktop_icon.sh
 ```
 >*In the command above, replace `path/to/directory` with the actual path linking to the PhyloTrace directory on your system.*

 ## 2 Running PhyloTrace

-Start PhyloTrace by pressing the *Super* key or open *Activities* and search for 'PhyloTrace'.
+Start PhyloTrace by using the launcher in Applications Menu.
 A tab with the app will automatically open in the default browser.

 **Alternative:**